GibsonRuitiari/Asobi/README.md

 ## Purpose
 The purpose of this project is to test my knowledge in android-view system.
-A quick glance at the whole project and you will realize most views are created dynamically rather than statically (xml).
+A quick glance at the whole project and you will realize most views are created dynamically rather than statically (XML).
 Also, the other purpose is to tinker with existing jetpack libraries and put my knowledge to the test.
 Testing is not yet done but it is to be implemented with time